-Relying on conventional monitoring methods (e.g., underwater visual census, market surveys) to answer our questions would be difficult and resource intensive, but such limitations can be circumvented with the use of environmental DNA (eDNA) metabarcoding. eDNA metabarcoding is an emerging technology that utilizes DNA traces from organisms within their environment; coupled with high throughput sequencing, this allows for simultaneous identification of various taxa from an environmental sample11,12.
-Its advantages over conventional monitoring methods (e.g., less labor intensive, less invasive, more cost effective, higher throughput) led to increased use in recent years and pushed it to the forefront in marine conservation efforts12–14.
+Relying on conventional monitoring methods (e.g., underwater visual census, market surveys) to answer our questions would be difficult and resource intensive, but such limitations can be circumvented with the use of environmental DNA (eDNA) metabarcoding. eDNA metabarcoding involves isolating the trace amounts of eDNA in water samples, amplifying that eDNA with PCR, sequencing the eDNA samples to depths of 10,000-100,000 reads per sample, bioinformatically classifying the reads into operational taxonomic units (OTU), and assigning the OTU to specific taxa using public databases, such as the Barcode of Life Database11,12. eDNA has many advantages over observational biodiversity assessment methods, e.g. it is less labor intensive, less invasive, and more cost effective and it is at the forefront in marine conservation efforts12–14.
 It has been used widely used for biomonitoring marine systems to inform management14–18.
+However, there have been no published studies of eDNA in the Philippines.

-This research would investigate the pattern and drivers of marine biodiversity among the different marine biogeographic regions in the Philippines using eDNA metabarcoding.
+We propose to test for patterns in, and drivers of, marine biodiversity of fishes, _____, ____, and _____ among the different marine biogeographic regions in the Philippines using eDNA metabarcoding.
 We will do so by simultaneously looking at the patterns observed across different taxonomic groups.
-First, we will compare the species richness of the different taxa among the biogeographic regions.
-Second, we will test whether the community composition of each taxon varies among biogeographic regions.
-Third, we will determine what factors shape the diversity recovered with eDNA.
-We hypothesize that (1) reef fish diversity in VR is relatively lower compared to other regions, as was previously observed, but other taxonomic groups may show different trends; (2) different marine biogeographic regions have different ecological regimes and experience varying degrees of anthropogenic disturbances, and thus community composition of each taxon will be different among regions; and (3) while observed patterns of biodiversity are influenced by both anthropogenic and ecological factors, the degree at which they shape biodiversity will be different among regions (e.g.,, anthropogenic factors will have more effect in densely population regions) and across taxa (e.g., fishes will be more strongly affected by anthropogenic factors, while plankton will be more affected by ecological factors).
+First, we will test for differences in biodiversity (Chao1 estimator of species richness; Cite, find the citation in vegan manual if you are unsure) and taxonomic composition in relation to four biogeographic regions, 12 locations within each region, and taxonomic group.
+Second, we will test for a relationship between biodiversity and covariates that potentially shape diversity.
+In performing these tests, we can address whether (1) marine biodiversity in VR is lower than the other regions, as was previously documented in observational surveys of economically important fishes (CITE); (2) if different marine biogeographic regions have different community compositions and if variation in biodiversity is greater within or among regions; and (3) if observed patterns of biodiversity are strongly correlated with factors associated with direct and/or indirect anthropogenic activities, such as fishing activity, human population size, eutrophication, and climate change and if those relationships vary by taxonomic group.
 The methodology for this research proposal is detailed in Appendix I and Appendix Figure 2.

 Impact/Explanation of Innovative Nature of the Project

 The impact and innovative nature of the project is twofold.
-First, it will inform spatial management and conservation priorities by identifying regions of high biodiversity. eDNA metabarcoding simultaneously looks at the diversity patterns across different taxonomic groups, thus the inferences will be more comprehensive.
+First, it can inform spatial management and conservation priorities by identifying regions of high biodiversity. eDNA metabarcoding enables simultaneous surveys of diversity patterns across different taxonomic groups, thus the inferences will be tranformational.
 It will be the first time that this will be done in the epicenter of marine biodiversity.
 Second, it fosters international scientific collaboration, especially in the emerging field of eDNA metabarcoding.
 The use of eDNA is still confined to high-income countries, and one way for developing countries to have access to this technology is through cohesive international collaboration with developed countries to encourage technical exchange, develop capacity, and share facilities and resources19.
 The partnerships formed from this seed grant will be instrumental for future research projects with Filipino collaborators.

 Expected Career Impact